 The natural highly conditioning ingredients in Smooth Viking’s Beard Balm nourish your hair from the skin to the root to the very tip of the hair shaft, tackling the issue of rehabilitating your beard head-on.
 The result is better, thicker beard growth.

 Aside of all of the healthy skin and hair benefits in Smooth Viking’s Beard Balm, it’s also a great styling aid, because the natural oils and moisturizers allow you to perfectly shape your beard while they sink in into your follicles and cells to get to the real work.

 Strengthens your beard

-For a beard to grow long and strong, it needs proper nourishment.
+For a beard to grow long and healthy, it needs proper nourishment.
 Think about it.
 Your skin that surrounds the roots of your hair is alive.
-If you keep it healthy, that is the first step to growing a sturdy, thick beard.
-The next step is strengthening individual hair shafts, so that they’re protected from breakage and damage.
+If you keep it healthy, that is the first step to growing a robust and thick beard.
+The next step is strengthening individual hair shafts so that they’re protected from breakage and damage.
 The natural oils in Wild Willies Beard Butter work to do just that, so your beard can always be at its strongest.
-Note that we actually reviewed Wild Willie’s Beard Butter in another article.
+Note that we reviewed Wild Willie’s Beard Butter in another article.
 They offer great products, and we featured them twice for a reason.

 Moisturizes beard and skin

 A good beard starts with good skin.
 It is the soil in which your peach fuzz grows in to become a mighty oak of a beard.
 Properly moisturized skin is essential for protecting the roots of your beard, as well as preventing flakiness and itching.
 Meanwhile, the beard hair itself must also be moisturized if you want to be able to style it and prevent it from damage.
 Once again, the naturally moisturizing butter and oils come together in Wild Willies Beard Butter to get to the source of your beard growth and protect it at the root.